List of Log Horizon characters

 This is a list of characters in the Japanese novel series Log Horizon written by Mamare Touno.

 Adventurers

 The adventurers are the combat oriented human role-players in Elder Tale.
 Before the events of the Apocalypse they would explore the land while completing quests and battling monsters and so level up.
 However, after finding themselves trapped inside the Elder Tale game as their in-game avatars, the players must now find a way to survive in a lawless world.
 In contrast to the natives, adventurers that are killed respawn at the cathedral of the nearest city they have personally explored.
 However each revival takes away a portion of their memories in the form of experience points.

 Akihabara

 Akihabara is the largest player city on the Japanese server, known as Yamato, and is the server's analogue to the real world district in Tokyo.
 The guild masters of the eleven major guilds of Akihabara form the Round Table Alliance, which governs the city's affairs.
+The Round Table is later reformed to also include representants from the People of the Land.